Your imagination is the only limit to things to do at New Mexico Cabin Rentals at Double E Ranch in Gila, New Mexico

 New Mexico Cabin Rentals is at 4800’ elevation and although we are part of the Gila Desert, it’s high desert, which means there are lots of elevation changes - as much as 2500'.
 There are box canyons, riverbeds, arroyos and draws, rolling and not so rolling hills.
 There are trail maps available from Gila Hike and Bike in Silver City, nothing is “lift-assisted”.
 If you choose to mountain bike New Mexico Cabin Rentals 360 acre property, remember you have to get yourself back from wherever you go.

-The night skies here are just amazing which is why amateur and experienced astronomers flock to New Mexico to experience the densely star packed nights.
+Rustic lodging near Silver City NM offer some of the darkest, clearest night skies for amateur and experienced astronomers who flock to New Mexico to experience the densely star packed nights.
 Of course, one of the best places to view the millions of stars is right from the deck of your New Mexico Cabin Rental.
 Just remember that although New Mexico doesn’t have a lot of bugs, those that are here are attracted to light.
 To really enjoy the night skies, we recommend you leave your porch light off while sitting outside – you’ll see more stars and attract fewer pesky bugs.
 For true western ambiance, we’ve provided oil lanterns for your evenings out.
 If you’d like to get more serious about your nighttime activities, check out the Stars-N-Parks programs, sponsored at City of Rocks State Park by the National Public Observatory.
 Here's the 2017 Schedule as published by the Deming Headlight.

 There are several hot springs in the National Forest and within hiking distance of the visitors center.
 Temperatures range from hot to very hot.
 Two of the most popular are Turkey Creek Hot Springs, Jordan Hot Springs and Lightfeather Hot Springs, just to name a few.